A liberal case study — one big dysfunctional family

 Gore practices vicious demagoguery when it comes to private enterprise, yet he campaigns on the “strong economy.”
 He hates “big oil” but owns $500,000 worth of Occidental Petroleum stock.
 He argues for better housing for the poor – except for his impoverished tenants.
 He is strong on the environment – except when it is an income-producing mining operation on his property.

 Gore preaches “tolerance” but tolerates only those of like mind and ilk.
-He defends the “right” to kill the most innocent of all – unborn children – while opposing the death penalty for the most heinous of criminals.
+He defends the “right” to kill the most innocent of all – babies before birth – while opposing the death penalty for the most heinous of criminals.
 He is “pro-choice” on abortion but not education, though he and his family have all attended exclusive private schools.
 He opposes prayer in government schools yet preaches his aberrant politics from the pulpits of black churches.

 Gore says he wants to free black Americans by chaining them to the lie that they won’t ever be free without the help of Sociocrats and the central government.
 He says he opposes quotas but supports affirmative action.